morganwallace1/Trailmaker/Readme.txt

 -Morgan Wallace:
 	Hosted/managed repository,
 	Posted to I school website
   	CSS additions and JQuery animations
   	Added clear bookmarks feature
 	Organized meetings
 	Debugging

-Debugging

 Project description (what it does, how you went about it, etc.)
 1. Retrieves delicious bookmarks, allows them to be organized into sortable "trails"